w3c/adapt/explainers/well-known-destinations.md

 ### Using `rel` attribute values alone

-> [!WARNING]
-> This section is particularly out of date, as we are now using this approach - though we could work on reducing repetition in future.

 Using `rel` attribute values is part of the proposed spec&mdash;for cases where deep links may be provided into an overall well-known section (e.g. help on a specific topic).

 It would be possible to use _only_ `rel` values to highlight well-known destinations (if they were applied to links to the top-level destination landing pages, and there was a way to denote that a link was to the top-level destination landing page), but this would have the disadvantage that the overall destinations for a particular site could not be determined, nor presented to the user, in a simple and robust way.
 The user could only discover them if they landed on the right pages.